dustinirving/employee-template/README.md

 ## Tests

-Make sure "jest": "^24.8.0" is installed then enter this command:
+Make sure "jest": "^24.8.0" is installed and then enter this command:

 ```sh
 npm test